 The best option to enjoy the country is to rent a car and explore its amazing spots.
-Anyways no worry, if you have only a very few days or you don’t want to go itinerant, Muscat is also conveniently located and many attractions of Oman are reachable on a day tour from the capital city.
-You can both rent your own car or book a private tour.
+Anyways no worry, if you have only a very few days or you don’t want to go itinerant, Muscat is also conveniently located.
+Many attractions of Oman are reachable on a day tour from the capital city.
+You can both rent your car or book a private tour.

 Our selection of the best tours from Muscat

 1) Wadi Shab and Bimmah Sinkhole

 Wadi Shab is a top-rated outdoor destination, a stunning canyon lined with palm trees including several hidden pools ideal for swimming.